 Landlords have legal rights and duties.
-Your legal rights derive from general landlord/tenant law as well as from any written or verbal tenancy agreement between you and your tenant.
+Your legal rights, which may be also known by companies such as Winright Law, derive from general landlord/tenant law as well as from any written or verbal tenancy agreement between you and your tenant.

 Keeping the property up to minimum standard regulation

 Allowing your tenant the quiet and peaceful enjoyment of the tenancy